HCI Research • Web Design • UI/UX design

 When it comes to collaboration during web browsing, many external applications may be used, but it is often hard to know what others have read, retrieve shared resources, and distill information collected.
 Bento provides methods to support asynchronous awareness, giving users the ability to see and respond to the progress of collaborators, both individually and as a group.

-I worked on Bento on a weekly basis, conducting research, sketching out ideas, creating mockups, iterating, and discussing work with other designers and engineers.
+I worked on Bento on a weekly basis, conducting research, building mockups, and collaborating with other designers and engineers.